Qwerky7835/zkSync-Game/README.md

 # zkSync Game

 zkSnyc Game is a dApp which lets players guess a secret number and pays eth and custom tokens if the number is guessed correctly.
-Live version [here]()!
+Live version [here](https://rococo-sprite-0d206f.netlify.app/)!
+Deployed through curtesy of [Netlify](https://www.netlify.com/).

 This dApp is a full stack project with a React frontend, connected to Solidity smart contract with the nifty [zksync-web3](https://www.npmjs.com/package/zksync-web3) and deployed on the zksync testnet.
 In order to demonstrate the full development lifecycle, this project comes with two Solidity contracts (Game.sol and MatterToken.sol), a test suite, and a deployment script.

-### Environment setup

 ### Project initialization and compilation